-Students applying to Ted Rogers Co-op need to be familiar with the specific requirements for each program and program major.
-Review the current University Calendar for more information on specific program requirements.
+Students applying to Ted Rogers Co-op need to be familiar with the specific requirements for each program and major.
+Review your specific University Calendar for more information on program and major requirements.

-As noted in the 2024 Co-op Application Guide (external link, opens in new window) , the Ted Rogers Co-op team will assess your application based on both academic and non-academic requirements:
+As noted in the 2024 Co-op Application Guide (external link, opens in new window) , the Ted Rogers Co-op Selection Committee will assess your application based on both academic and non-academic requirements:

 - GMS students: a minimum of a B+ grade in GMS 400 (opens in new window)

-- Eagerness to learn (e.g. Bootcamps, TedPoints, other learning outside of the classroom)
+- Eagerness to learn: e.g. Bootcamps, or other learning outside of the classroom

 - Extra-curricular activity and leadership involvement

 - Interpersonal skills and positive attitude

-As a TRSM student, you will apply online through our customized co-op portal, opens in new window.
-Your application will consist of a resume, cover letter, unofficial transcript and a video interview.
+You will apply online through our Co-op portal (opens in new window) .
+Your application will consist of a resume, cover letter, video interview and unofficial transcript.

 Unsure of what your next step is?
-Take a look at our step-by-step co-op application guide, external link, opens in new window.
+Check out our 2024 Co-op Application Guide (external link, opens in new window) now!